mendersoftware/mender-docs/03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md

 initially to enable rapid upgrades, but will gradually fall back to this value if the server is busy.
 See also the section about [polling intervals](../01.Polling-intervals/docs.md).

+As of Mender client 3.3 this one also applies to inventory updates.

 #### RootfsPartA